puneetsinghbatra/yoobe-v1/readme.md

 - git clone https://github.com/yoobe-devs/yoobe-v1.git
 - git pull origin/master

-### GitHub repository process
+### GitHub repository instructions for developer

-1. Pull Latest Master
+1. Fork Repo
-2. Create a Branch Name
+2. Keep repo update with Master
-3. Create the functionality
+3. Complete Task from Asana and push it in your Fork Repo
-4. Push the Branch ( other dev pull this branch and make sure there is no error )
+4. Send Merge Request
-5. Create Pull Request to Master.
+5. Fix Conflicts - Merge Request should be without Conflicts

 ### Current Devs working on this repo